JonQuxBurton/MobileMicroservicesSample/README.md

 http://localhost:9090
 ```

-View the metrics with the following PromQL queries:
+View the metrics using the following PromQL queries:

 #### Mobiles System